roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7258/multi-rak-gateway-mesh/setup-external-mqtt-broker.md

 2. Mosquitto clients help us easily test MQTT through a command line utility.
 We will use two command windows; one to subscribe to a topic and one to publish a message to it.
 Those will be explained in detail further in the tutorial.

-:::tip Note:
+:::tip 📝 NOTE:
-:pencil: This command is not mandatory, however it is recommended as it creates a mosquitto service that will run the broker on startup.
+ This command is not mandatory, however it is recommended as it creates a mosquitto service that will run the broker on startup.
 :::

 ```sh